Article I - Organization and Purposes

 Section 3.
 (Duties of the Tournament and Handicap Committee) It shall be the duty of the Tournament Committee to arrange matches between Club members and with outside clubs, and to secure such prizes and trophies as are advisable under the circumstances.
 This committee shall establish rules of play consistent with the Rules of Golf and shall serve as the Committee for ruling on questions which arise in Club tournaments.
 The Committee shall also take an active role in monitoring the computer generated handicaps of the members from the standpoint of accuracy, fairness, and the proper posting of scores.
 If necessary, the Committee has the authority to adjust the handicap of any member who is not following the handicap guidelines laid down by the USGA.

 Section 4.
-(Duties of the Communications Committee) It shall be the duty of the Communications Committee to implement the Board's communications responsibilities including notifications via the Bulletin Board and the website of all upcoming events and important policy decisions as well as producing the periodic club newsletters.
+(Duties of the Communications Committee) It shall be the duty of the Communications Committee to implement the Board's communications responsibilities including notifications via the website of all upcoming events and important policy decisions as well as producing the periodic club newsletters.

 Section 5.
 (Duties of the Membership Committee) It shall be the duty of the Membership Committee to seek out competent candidates for membership in the Club and to investigate and report on candidates for membership as directed by the Board of Directors.